 - The demand amount you want to recover.

 The demand letter is the most important tool you have in the claims process apart from your attorney’s negotiation skills.
-In the demand letter needs to be:
+The demand letter needs to be:

 - Legally accurate